 Dawkins, in his extended phenotype book, says that we should consider non-biological processes as well as biological process as phenotypes of genes.
 One example he gave in the book (if I’m recalling it correctly) is a beaver dam which, when built, floods a small region around a beaver lodge so a beaver may have water that is deep enough for the underwater entrance.
 The damn and the flooded region are extended phenotypes.
 The houses we live in are extended phenotypes as much as beaver lodges and the flooded regions surrounding them.
 Hermit crabs, which inhabit the shells of other creatures (or other suitable objects), have simply appropriated a home which is simply an extended phenotype.

 My Baroque Cello and Wookiee Costumes are simply extended phenotypes.

 This is all a simplified view, but the point is that Locusts exist because of the interaction of genes and the environment.
-Without the right conditions, the alternate expression of genes why morph grasshoppers into locusts won’t happen.
-Without the rage of expression a grasshopper’s genome can have, no amount of environmental change will turn it into a locust.
+Without the right conditions, the alternate expression of genes that morph grasshoppers into locusts won’t happen.
+Without the range of expression a grasshopper’s genome can have, no amount of environmental change will turn it into a locust.